-For everyone’s safety and health if you are sick, have a cough, fever, difficulty breathing or have traveled to a COVID-19 affected region we recommend you contact your primary care physician and reschedule your appointment with AAC.
+For everyone’s health and safety if you have a cough, fever or shortness of breath, we recommend you contact your primary care physician and reschedule your appointment with AAC.

 The health and well-being of our patients, staff, and community is our first priority.
 Amidst growing concern around Coronavirus (COVID-19), we are adhering to the CDC and IDPH guidelines to prevent viral transmission and to ensure your safety in our offices.

 What AAC is doing: